Abu Ali al-Anbari: Iraq

 In 2000, he moved from Afghanistan to the area of Iraqi Kurdistan under control by Ansar al-Islam.
-He fled to Afghanistan following the 2003 US invasion of Iraq, only to return in the summer of 2003 to the Sulaymaniyah province of Iraqi Kurdistan.
-He soon started his own Islamist insurgent group, Saraya al-Jihad (Squadrons of Jihad or the Jihad Squads), which was active around Tal Afar.
-During this time he was part of a group along with Abu Muslim al-Turkmani who lead the military training.
-He later became member of Ansar al-Islam.
+He fled to Afghanistan following the 2003 US invasion of Iraq, only to return in the summer of 2003 to the Sulaymaniyah province of Iraqi Kurdistan where the Ansar al-Islam organisation still held some territory in the mountains east of the city.
+He soon started his own Turkmen Islamist insurgent group, Saraya al-Jihad (Squadrons of Jihad or the Jihad Squads), which was active around Tal Afar.
+During this time he was part of a group, along with Abu Muslim al-Turkmani, who led the military training.
+He later became a member of Ansar al-Islam.

-Ansar al-Islam evolved into Jamaat Ansar al-Sunna and Qaduli was a sharia authority in this group.
-According to his biography, Qaduli was responsible for arranging a meeting between Abu Abdullah al-Shafi'i, leader of Ansar al-Sunnah and Abu Musab al-Zarqawi, then leader of Jama'at al-Tawhid wal-Jihad.
-The meeting was to discuss a merger, which Shafi declined on the pretense of needing to ask his soldiers.
-Qaduli pledged allegiance to Zarqawi and most of the members of Ansar al-Sunnah followed him in doing so.
+Ansar al-Islam evolved into Jamaat Ansar al-Sunna and Al-Qaduli was a sharia authority in this group.
+According to his biography, Al-Qaduli was responsible for arranging a meeting between Abu Abdullah al-Shafi'i, leader of Ansar al-Sunnah and Abu Musab al-Zarqawi, then leader of Jama'at al-Tawhid wal-Jihad.
+The meeting was to discuss a merger, which Shafi declined on the pretence of needing to ask his soldiers.
+Al-Qaduli pledged allegiance to Zarqawi and most of the members of Ansar al-Sunnah followed him in doing so.
 Soon after this, he was briefly arrested in late 2003 or early 2004, but was freed after a few months since authorities were not aware of his importance.

 Al-Qaeda in Iraq

 Following his allegiance to Abu Musab al-Zarqawi in 2004, and joining Al-Qaida in Iraq, he was responsible for overseeing the Sharia authorities in northern Iraq and serving as al-Zarqawi's local leader in Mosul.

 He is often said that he was one of the founding members of the Mujahideen Shura Council (MSC) which was formed by al-Zarqawi in January 2006, but in fact he was elected the leader of the MSC under the pseudonym Abu Abdullah Rashid al-Baghdadi.

-In February 2006, he traveled to Pakistan on behalf of Abu Musab al-Zarqawi to meet with leaders of al-Qaeda and explain to them the reality of the situation in Iraq and disprove the allegations issued by the leaders of Ansar al-Sunnah who had been criticising Zarqawi to Atiyah Abd al-Rahman.
+In February 2006, he travelled to Pakistan on behalf of Abu Musab al-Zarqawi to meet with leaders of al-Qaeda and explain to them the reality of the situation in Iraq and disprove the allegations issued by the leaders of Ansar al-Sunnah who had been criticising Zarqawi to Atiyah Abd al-Rahman.

 According to the Islamic State's newsletter, al-Naba, he was arrested on 16 April 2006 in Yusufiya during Operation Larchwood 4 and was imprisoned at Abu Ghraib prison for a second time.
 The Americans believed him to be the emir of Tal Afar but were unaware of his true status.
 While imprisoned, Qaduli mentored Manaf Abd al-Rahim al-Rawi and Huthaifa al-Batawi, who went on to become governors of Baghdad for the group.